Home School Link Worker

 ELSAs help children and young people learn to understand their emotions and respect the feelings of those around them.
 They provide the time and space for pupils to think about their personal circumstances and how they manage them.

 If you feel you need further support please do contact the school so we can put this support in place.

 Here are some useful links to support you in supporting your children.

 This is a brilliant link to the ELSA web page, here you will find lots of great activities to do with your children to support their emotional wellbeing.

 If you cannot download an activity or do not have a printer please contact the school or Karen our home school link worker who will be happy to help, her email is:-

 This is the link for ELSA resources.

+As part of the development of Surrey's Early Help offer, they are building a Hub which is intended to become a go-to resource to help parents looking for additional information about how to support their children.
 To find out more about healthy living, increasing activity, healthy recipes and weight loss see the link below.

 To find out more about NHS advice for healthy eating and healthy lifestyles for families see the link below.

 To find out more about Family Learning online parenting courses for parents and carers, including grandparents, who lack confidence or are struggling to support their children with school, homework or behaviour issues, please use the links below.